Integrals of stable envelopes for cotangent bundles to Grassmannians: Overview

 Cohomological stable envelopes may be defined naturally for all type A quiver varieties.
 Though our definition via $\C^*_\hbar$-equivariant localization no longer makes sense, their integrals can nevertheless be computed by $\bT$-equivariant localization.
 We conjecture their nonequivariant limits also exist and are rational numbers times some power of $\hbar$, supported by computer experiments.

-However for bow varieties this limit does not exist, though we do not have a conceptual reason for why that is the case.
+For bow varieties, we find that the non-equivariant limit mentioned above does not necessarily exist, though we do not have a conceptual reason for why that is the case.
 Such an explanation would be interesting to learn.

 One interesting property we observe is the following, (see section \ref{sec5} for precise statement):